Spectral element methods for boundary-value problems of functional differential equations: Convergence of solutions of discretized problem

 which implies the claim of the lemma after application of operator $\mathcal{L}$. \end{proof} The stability of the discretized problem follows from Lemma~\ref{thm:stability}, thanks to Assumptions~\ref{ass:lebesgue} and \ref{ass:linear:inv}.
 We will construct the linear stability constant $C_\mathrm{stab}$ in the proof of Theorem~\ref{thm:conv} below.

-\paragraph{Obstacles for SEM convergence proof in arguments by \citet{andoSIAM2020}} The approach taken by \citet{andoSIAM2020} for FEM failed to establish an equivalent of Lemma~\ref{thm:stability}, thus, not providing a route for proving convergence for SEM.
-Due to the choice by \citet{andoSIAM2020} of defining the problem on non-periodic spaces of functions, it was necessary to formulate the periodicity condition as the equality between the initial and final \emph{states} (not the \emph{values} at single time points), since otherwise the linearized problem would have not been well-posed (see the comment at the end of \cite[Section 2]{andoSIAM2020}).
+\paragraph{Obstacles for SEM convergence proof in arguments by And{\`o} and Breda \cite{andoSIAM2020}} The approach taken by And{\`o} and Breda \cite{andoSIAM2020} for FEM failed to establish an equivalent of Lemma~\ref{thm:stability}, thus, not providing a route for proving convergence for SEM.
+Due to the choice by And{\`o} and Breda \cite{andoSIAM2020} of defining the problem on non-periodic spaces of functions, it was necessary to formulate the periodicity condition as the equality between the initial and final \emph{states} (not the \emph{values} at single time points), since otherwise the linearized problem would have not been well-posed (see the comment at the end of \cite[Section 2]{andoSIAM2020}).
 This meant working with the infinite-dimensional state space, a space of differentiable functions.
 Given its norm, which involves the derivative of the functions, the consistency of the derivatives of $\Phi_L$ did not hold, which complicated the proof of stability significantly, as it was required to prove the boundedness of $\|I-D\Phi_L(x^*)\|^{-1}$ directly.
-The expression of the bounds obtained by \citet{andoSIAM2020} included $\Lambda_m+\Lambda_m'$ as a factor, where
+The expression of the bounds obtained by And{\`o} and Breda \cite{andoSIAM2020} included $\Lambda_m+\Lambda_m'$ as a factor, where

 for any $i\in\{1,\ldots,L\}$ (see \cite[Section 4.4]{andoSIAM2020} and \cite[equation (A.19) in Proposition A.8]{andoSIAM2020}).
 The factor $\Lambda_m+\Lambda_m'$ grows unbounded as $m\to\infty$.

 In order to complete the convergence proof we also need a bound for the consistency error $\epsilon_\mathrm{c}(m)$. \begin{lemma} Let $x^*=(y^*,y^{0,*},\mu^*)$ be a fixed point of $\Phi$ and $G$ be mildly differentiable to order at least $\lm\geq 2$.
 Let $(P_{m})_{m=1}^\infty$ be a sequence of projections with slowly diverging Lebesgue constant, satisfying Assumption~\ref{ass:lebesgue}.
 Then there exists a constant $C_\mathrm{cs}>0$ such that the consistency error $\epsilon_\mathrm{c}(m)$ in \eqref{dfp2:consistency} satisfies